Harriet Tubman's family: John Tubman

 She was married in 1844 to John Tubman, a free man.
 He was a neighbor of Ben Ross.
-Tubman had asked for permission to marry and live with John, which she received, but she was still to work for Broadess.
+Tubman had asked for permission to marry and live with John, which she received, but she was still to work for Brodess.
 She changed her given name about the same time, becoming Harriet Tubman.
 If they had any children, they would have been the property of the Brodess family.
 See Partus sequitur ventrem.

-Realizing she was to be sold following her enslaver's death, Tubman escaped in 1849, when she was 27 years of age.
+Realizing she was to be sold following her enslaver's death, Tubman escaped in 1849 when she was 27.
 She returned to lead her husband north with her, and she brought a new suit for him to wear on the trip north.
-However, he had married another woman who was free.
+However, he had married another free woman.
 He was killed in 1867 following a dispute with Robert Vincent, a white man, over ashes that Vincent wanted removed from a tenant's house.
-They fought in the morning and Vincent chased Tubman with an axe, but he was not able to catch him.
+They fought in the morning, and Vincent chased Tubman with an axe, but he could not catch him.
 Later in the day, he saw Tubman and shot him in the forehead.
 Vincent drove on without checking Tubman's condition.
 Tubman was killed instantly.
 Vincent was arrested on November 4, 1867.
 He was tried, and was found not guilty.
 He had claimed to the all-white jury that Tubman had come after him with a club.